Samsung Officially Unveils The Galaxy S8 and Galaxy S8+ With Larger Displays

 Samsung Galaxy S8 & Samsung Galaxy S8+: Display

 As you might have guessed by now, the “normal” Samsung Galaxy S8 model is the smaller of the two and features a 5.8-inch Quad HD+ Super AMOLED screen which Samsung calls the Infinity Display.
 It has a resolution of 2960×1440 pixels, thereby endowing it with a PPI density of 570.
 The larger, Galaxy S8+ gets a 6.2-inch Quad HD+ Super AMOLED display with the same 2960×1440 pixel resolution and 529ppi pixel density.
 Both the phones get Gorilla Glass 5 technology for scratch resistance, and not to mention Samsung’s always-on display feature that lets users check the time and glance over notifications without having to power the display on.
-Both the handsets also look extremely sleek and durable and are sure to attract a lot of attention from prying eyes.
+Both the handsets also look extremely sleek and durable, and are sure to attract a lot of attention from prying eyes.

 Samsung Galaxy S8 & Samsung Galaxy S8+: Hardware

 The Samsung Galaxy S8 and the Galaxy S8+ uses brand new processors based on a new 10nm fabrication process.
-Both the devices come in two processor options – depending on where you buy the handset from.
-One of the chips would be the new Qualcomm Snapdragon 835 chipset with Adreno 540 GPU while the other processor option would be Samsung’s own Exynos 8895 chipset that will get the Mali-G71 GPU for graphics.
-The Galaxy S8 and the S8+ will come with 4GB of LPDDR4 RAM as of now – although there is already talk about a 6GB RAM variant in the future.
+Both the devices come in two processor options — depending on where you buy the handset from.
+One of the chips would be the new Qualcomm Snapdragon 835 chipset with Adreno 540 GPU, while the other processor option would be Samsung’s own Exynos 8895 chipset that will get the Mali-G71 GPU for graphics.
+The Galaxy S8 and the S8+ will come with 4GB of LPDDR4 RAM as of now — although there is already talk about a 6GB RAM variant in the future.
 The Samsung Galaxy S8 devices come with 64GB of onboard storage with support for UFS 2.1 that would ensure faster file transfers.
 There is also an external microSD card slot for further memory augmentation.

 Both the new devices will support 4G LTE networks and also come with support for Gigabit 4G LTE supports that can theoretically provide download speeds of up to 1Gbps.
 One of the things you would miss on this year’s Samsung flagships are the physical navigation buttons.
 Thanks to the larger display, Samsung has done away with the physical keys, and it is now a complete screen-only affair.
 This also means that the fingerprint scanner on the device has been moved to the back panel.
 For additional security, however, the Galaxy S8 gets an iris scanner.
 Note that the Samsung Galaxy S8 and the larger S8 Plus are almost identical except for a few differences.
 One of the key differences is, of course, the battery capacity on both the devices.
 While the Galaxy S8 gets a 3,000 mAh battery, the larger size of the S8+ means it can accommodate a larger battery — 3,500 mAh in its case.